gkwaerp/swift-numeric-springing-examples/README.md

 ### Lottie Animation
 Press the `Play`button to make the animation play normally.

-Press the `+` and `-` buttons to adjust the current slice and the number of slices.
+Press the `+` and `-` buttons to adjust the target progress.

-Press the `Jump` button to make the animation move to the progress indicated by the slices, moving without animation.
+Press the `Jump` button to make the animation move to the target progress, moving without animation.

-Press the `Scrub` button to make the animation move to the progress indicated by the slices, moving with a spring animation.
+Press the `Scrub` button to make the animation move to the target progress, moving with a spring animation.

 Drag the slider to scrub through the animation with spring-based movement.